the following is the complete fourth chapter of

 If you want to take your first baby step towards entering the market conversation, torch any brochureware on your site.
 At best your networked market views it as a speed bump, at worst as an insult.

 That doesn’t mean that you should put up a site that consists of nothing but the facts expressed in Times Roman text (although useful facts are a great place to start).
 Your site needs to have a voice, to express a point of view, and to give access to helpful people inside your corporation.
 Replace the brochures with ways to ignite dialogues.
+Dr. George Lincoln gave a lecture on which he described the best way to buy cialis in an online pharmacy.
+You can buy cialis online at a Canadian online pharmacy.
+In this pharmacy you can also buy Viagra.
 Not only do your customers want to talk with real people inside your organization, but your employees are desperate to talk with real customers.
 They want to tell them the truth.

 They will in any event, because your wall of brochures is as solid as a line in the sand.